Advanced maternal age: Changes in interpregnancy interval

-Kalberer et al. have shown that despite the older maternal age at birth of the first child, the time span between the birth of the first and the second child (the interpregnancy interval) decreased over the last decades.
+Kalberer et al. have shown that despite the older maternal age at birth of the first child, the time span between the birth of the first and the second child, the interpregnancy interval, decreased over the last decades.
 If purely biological factors were at work, it could be argued that interpregnancy interval should have increased, as fertility declines with age, which would make it harder for the woman to get a second child after postponed birth of the first one.
 This not being the case shows that sociologic factors (see above) prime over biological factors in determining interpregnancy interval.

-With technology developments cases of post-menopausal pregnancies have occurred, and there are several known cases of older women carrying a pregnancy to term, usually with in vitro fertilization of a donor egg.
+With technological developments, cases of post-menopausal pregnancies have occurred, and there are several known cases of older women carrying a pregnancy to term, usually with in vitro fertilization of a donor egg.
 A 61-year-old Brazilian woman, aided by the implantation of a donor egg, gave birth to twins in October 2012.